antmicro/kenning/docs/source/kenning-api.md

 (dataset-api)=
 ## Dataset

-`kennning.core.dataset.Dataset`-based classes are responsible for:
+`kennning.core.dataset.Dataset` - based classes are responsible for:

 * dataset preparation, including download routines (use the `--download-dataset` flag to download the dataset data),
 * input preprocessing into a format expected by most models for a given task,